MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-LN011-paired.md

 * Sample standard deviation of the differences:

 Example: Is there a difference in heights between husbands and wives?
-The heights were measured on the husband and wife in a random sample of 199 married couples from Great Britain.
+The heights were measured on the husband and wife in a random sample of 199 married couples from Great Britain [@gbmarried].

 Parameter of interest: